 And by limit,

-We are referring to the fact that a policy with a graded death benefit is a period of time in which the policy WILL NOT PAYOUT the full death benefit if the insured dies from natural causes.
+We are referring to the fact that a policy with a graded death benefit is a period in which the policy WILL NOT PAYOUT the full death benefit if the insured dies from natural causes.

 How do life insurance companies define “natural death”?